Trip Tips: See and live history in Lebanon

-BEIRUT Some travellers want to see history, others want to live it.
+BEIRUT Some travelers want to see history, others want to live it.
 In Lebanon, a slice of land between the Mediterranean and war-ravaged Syria, you can do a lot of both.

 Afterwards you can buy souvenirs - a bright yellow T-shirt emblazoned with the flag of Hezbollah, a Lebanese militant group fighting in Syria, is always a popular choice.